 The rules are simple (click for rules movie) but yield complex system dynamics, such as rebounds, resilience, reversals of fortune, and oscillations that occur in nature.

 (Game and art by the Drs.
 Keane, copyright 2017.
 Thanks to several gamer families for play tests.
 Thanks to Cardboard Edison for multiple rounds of play testing and feedback.
 Thanks to several Game Crafter testers’ feedback on the rulebook).

 Use just rock-paper-scissors for three players.
 Use “Goo” for a 4-way predator-prey interaction for two or four players.

 You could try personalizing your game.
 Here are some examples:

 Awesome Global Patterns

-You can also personalize the game with your own drawings (instead of your photo).
-Below is an example of a personalized version in Scratch, following our lesson in abstracting the rock, paper and scissors.
+You can also personalize the game with your own drawings or photo.
+Below is an example of a personalized version in Scratch, following our lesson in abstracting the images of rock, paper and scissors.